NicolasNarvaez/NEngine.js/README.md

 Currently uses a little bit of twgl to work.

 ## Testing:
 Uses Mocha + Chai + Karma, curently all src/**/*.test.js files are added automatically in the tests, after the test/config.js is included, so put all global-variable definitions there.
+The testing files are preprocessed on babel by default

 ## Usage: